 The Basics on Virgin Atlantic

 Virgin Atlantic is a quirky airline with a quirky frequent flyer program.
 The airline flies from several U.S. gateways to London-Heathrow (LHR), as well as between several international hubs like Dubai (DXB) and Hong Kong (HKG).
 But you’ll rarely see us recommend using Virgin Atlantic miles to fly Virgin Atlantic flights.

 Luckily, there are some incredible partnerships where you can save a ton of miles by booking with Virgin Atlantic, with far more reasonable fees.
 Add in this transfer bonus from American Express, and it’s a no-brainer.
-You can transfer points to a Virgin Atlantic account from all three major banks as well as Marriott.
-All of them, including American Express, transfer on a 1:1 basis.
+You can transfer points to a Virgin Atlantic account from Amex, Chase, Capital One, Citi, and even Bilt Rewards.
+All of them, including American Express, typically transfer on a 1:1 basis.

 However, with this current 30% bonus, Amex is obviously your go-to.
 If you transfer 50,000 American Express Membership Rewards points, you’d get 65,000 Virgin Atlantic miles.
-These transfers generally take a day or two to complete, though the transfers can sometimes clear immediately.
+These transfers can take up to a day or two to go through, though transfers often clear immediately.

 Virgin Atlantic’s website can be a tad difficult to navigate.
 Getting award flights to show up on a given route can take a few tries.
 One good trick is to search for airports by country or region and pick them, rather than manually typing in the city name or airport code.

 And unfortunately, Virgin Atlantic made it even harder by removing a handy award calendar you could use to scroll through a month's worth of flights at a time.
 Fortunately, there's a workaround you can use to still pull this feature up.

 Read our complete guide to using & maximizing Virgin Atlantic Flying Club!